JCoathup/myarcade/README.md

 MyArcade is a simple mobile-ready, HTML5 canvas game.
 Look out for more additions.

+Click on the icon above or visit: https://myarcade.herokuapp.com

 # Motivation

 Built essentially as a personal project.
 Please be patient.
 Improved playability and more games to be added soon.